crunchyapple265-commits/crunchyapple265-commits/README.md

 * **Academic Support:** Extensive experience in moderating forums and providing academic guidance for modules like *Automated Software Engineering* and *Machine Learning Methods*.

 ## 🔬 Research & Publications
-I am passionate about leveraging deep learning for healthcare.
 [An Optimized Deep Learning Model for Brain Tumor Detection in MRI Images Using EfficientNetB0 and ResNet50 with Transfer Learning](https://www.computer.org/csdl/video-library/video/2dOwY4RbzwY)

 ## 🎓 Experience Highlights